 Child's Information

 Name: Date of Birth:

-Parent/Legal Guardian's Name:
+Parent/Legal Guardian s Name:

-Mailing Address: ,
+Mailing Address:

-Phone Number:
+Home #: Cell phone #: Email:

 Date Submitted:

-PART B

-To be completed by the parent or legal guardian
+PART B - To be completed by the parent or legal guardian

-1. Please describe why you need to extend the hearing aid loan for your infant or toddler and been unable to access hearing aids for your child in the past six months 2.
+1. Please describe why you need to extend the hearing aid loan for your infant or toddle and been unable to access hearing aids for your child in the past six months 2.
 Do you need information regarding resources to secure permanent hearing aids?